itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

 # Introduction and context

-This activity will walk you through techniques and best practices associated with representing quantitative and qualitative geographical data using ArcGIS Pro.
-You'll use a pre-processed dataset that interpolates population data for African countries to visualize population change over the course of a century across the entire African continent.
+This activity will walk you through techniques and best practices associated with representing quantitative geographical data using ArcGIS Pro.
+You'll use a pre-processed dataset of population estimates for African countries to visualize population change over the course of a century across the entire African continent.

 Major learning objectives include:
-* best practices in cartographic representation
-* distinguishing between kinds of maps
-* understanding visual hierarchy
+* understanding attribute vs. feature data
-* assessing map variables
-* basic color theory
+* making data "GIS friendly" with Microsoft Excel
+* spatial processing (dissolving features, merging features, calculating geometry)
-* table joins
+* table joins and common identifiers
+* classification and normalization

 # Set up your workspace